MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration5.md

  To view the description and the solutions for an issue, click the issue in the report.
 Not all of the issues that are reported by the Windows Server Solutions BPA affect migration, but you should solve as many of the issues as possible to ensure that the migration is successful.

 ####  <a name="BKMK_SynchronizeTheSourceServerTimeWithAnExternalTimeSource"></a> Synchronize the Source Server time with an external time source
  The time on the Source Server must be set to within five minutes of the time on the Destination Server, and the date and time zone must be the same on both servers.
 If the Source Server is running in a virtual machine, the date, time, and time zone on the host server must match that of the Source Server and the Destination Server.
-To help ensure that --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials is installed successfully, you must synchronize the Source Server time to the Network Time Protocol (NTP) server on the Internet.
+To help ensure that  Windows Server 2012 Essentials is installed successfully, you must synchronize the Source Server time to the Network Time Protocol (NTP) server on the Internet.

 ###### To synchronize the Source Server time with the NTP server